Andrew-Moody/numerical-analysis/readme.md

 Nodes grouped into independent "color" sets

-At the moment I have Jacobi and Successive Over-relaxation both implemented with single threading as well as Jacobi implemented with multiple threads/processes using OpenMP.
-I am currently working on adding MPI support and implementing a multicolor SOR method to allow parallel SOR and have a working color assignment so far.
+At the moment I have Jacobi and Successive Over-relaxation both implemented with single threading as well as Jacobi implemented with multiple threads/processes using OpenMP and MPI.
+I am currently working on a multicolor SOR method to allow parallel SOR.
 Unfortunately, Jacobi does not converge for the FSAE car frame example.
 I am still investigating if this is a consequence of the frame geometry itself or poor boundary conditions.
 The post boundary condition stiffness matrix is neither strong, weak, nor irreducibly diagonally dominant so neither Jacobi nor SOR are guaranteed to converge.
 I have not checked the spectral radius but given Jacobi does not converge we can conclude it is >= 1.

 ### Dependencies and Build instructions
 This project has currently only been tested on WSL Ubuntu but I will be trying to test on other distributions and potentially adding a windows version as well.